Fonte Boa, Amazonas

 Fonte Boa (literally, "good water spring") is a municipality located in the Brazilian state of Amazonas.
-Its population was 17,005 (2020) and its area is 12,111 km².
+Its population was 17,005 (2020) and its area is 12,111 km2.

 The city is served by Fonte Boa Airport.

+One of the city's best-known attractions is the Pirarucu Festival, which celebrates the annual fishing of the fish.

+Geography

 The municipality contains 45% of the 146950 ha Auatí-Paraná Extractive Reserve, created in 2001.